Friday Night Lights (mixtape): Recording and production

-Critical response
+Critical reception

 Friday Night Lights received widespread acclaim from critics.
 AllHipHop gave the mixtape a rare classic rating of 10/10 saying, "Friday Night Lights is a mixtape with very few blemishes and faults.
 Cole nicely knits together a very interesting precursor to his upcoming album Cole World and it holds its own as one of the most complete mixtapes of the year.
 Is he “The One”?
 Well we do not know that yet – but Friday Night Lights definitely has us paying attention."
 In the same vein, Lost In The Sound gave the mixtape 88/100 saying, "Friday Night Lights is a great effort from Cole all around, showcasing both his lyrical and production talents, but still addressing all of the emotional issues that have become the ‘bread-and-butter’ of Cole's musical repertoire."
 Robert Christgau, writing for MSN Music, gave the mixtape a three-star honorable mention, indicating "an enjoyable effort consumers attuned to its overriding aesthetic or individual vision may well treasure."
 He felt that there are several good songs, but few "irresistible ones", and cited both "Blow Up" and "Farewell" as highlights.

 Friday Night Lights won Best Mixtape of the Year at the 2011 BET Hip Hop Awards.